minichate/jscs-ember-deprecations/README.md

 `disallowEmberTryCatch` will warn you if you use the deprecated `Ember.tryCatch` or `Ember.tryCatchFinally` helpers.
 See [https://github.com/emberjs/ember.js/pull/10667] for details.

+`disallowEmberRequired` will warn you if you use the deprecated `Ember.required()` helper.
+See [https://github.com/emberjs/ember.js/pull/10668] for details.

 ### Deprecations added in Ember 1.13

 `disallowAtEachLeafNode` will warn you if you use the deprecated `foo.@each` notation.
 See [https://github.com/emberjs/ember.js/pull/11994] for details.